 About the Botox Injection Procedure

 The procedure is simple and safe.
 Botox is injected with an ultra-fine needle into the desired areas.
 Depending on the areas treated, between four to ten injections are usually necessary.
 Any discomfort is usually minor since the needle is very fine and only a small amount of liquid is used.
 Each injection will feel like a slight sting for just a few seconds.
 Once the injection is complete there is usually no discomfort.

-There is no need for sedation or local anesthesia, and the recovery is immediate.
+The treatment is considered to be a lunch-time treatment, recovery is fast.
 Occasionally, some patients experience a slight temporary bruising or redness at the injection site, which can be covered with makeup.
-After your procedure, you can resume normal activities immediately.
+After your procedure, you can resume normal activities.*

 How Long Does It Last?

 The full effects of Botox treatment are not apparent for three to seven days.
 As mentioned, the effects are temporary, and the toxin is slowly metabolized by the body in approximately three to six months.*

 There are very few side effects related to this procedure.
 While an allergic reaction to any medicine is possible, it is extremely unusual with Botox.
 In some cases, patients may experience a very small amount of brow drooping if injected in that area.
 This can be avoided in most cases by not treating the one centimeter area just above the patient’s eyebrows.
 Due to the non-permanent nature of Botox, any potential side effect is always temporary.
 In the unlikely circumstance a droop were to occur, it would last approximately two to three weeks, which is significantly less than the full dose of Botox normally lasts.*